pagkly/Zed/Investopedia4/How Is Your Financial Health Looking.md

 ## Improving Your Financial Health

 To improve your financial health you must first take a hard, realistic look at where you’re currently at.
-Calculate your net worth and figure out where you stand.
+Calculate your [[Net Worth|net worth]] and figure out where you stand.
 This includes taking everything you own, such as retirement accounts, vehicles, and other assets and subtracting any and all debts.

 ### Budgeting